zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Request failed because of an internal error.
+  The request failed because of an internal error.

   **Action:**